Elilora/Portfolio/README.md

 Photo by <a href="https://unsplash.com/@cdc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">CDC</a> on <a href="https://unsplash.com/s/photos/lung-cancer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-This project uses lung Ct Scans to detect if a lung is benign, malignant or normal using various machine learning techniques like SVM classifier, KNN classifier, Ddecision tree classifier and random forest classifier.
+This project uses Text Message corpus to detect if a text message is spam or ham using machine learning techniques like SVM classifier, KNN classifier, Ddecision tree classifier and random forest classifier.
 * **Python libraries used:** Scikit- learn, Natural Language processing, Python
 * **Input:** Message corpus
 * **Output:** Classification of messages (Spam or Ham)